rvdkooy/reren/README.md

 ### Todo's
 - [ ] Reconize changes in attributes in vdom and apply them to the real dom
-- [ ] Only update components that really changed (instead of comparing the whole vdom)
+- [x] Only update components that really changed (instead of comparing the whole vdom)
 - [ ] Implement more events (instead of only onClick)
 - [ ] Communication between components (eg: props)
+- [ ] cleaning up components (unmounting them) and event handlers

 ### Idea's
 - [ ] Dependency injection (registering and injecting them into a controller)